PeopleMakeCulture/missing-semester/_2020/course-shell.md

 Well, the shell is a programming environment, just like Python or Ruby, and so it has variables, conditionals, loops, and functions (next lecture!).
 When you run commands in your shell, you are really writing a small bit of code that your shell interprets.
-If the shell is asked to execute a command that doesn't match one of its programming keywords, it consults an _environment variable_ called `$PATH` that lists which directories the shell should search for programs when it is given a
+If we ask the shell to execute a command that doesn't match one of its programming keywords, it consults an _environment variable_ called `$PATH` that lists which directories the shell should search for programs when it is given a